-To set a lower set speed
+To set a lower set speed-except Caterpillar/Cummins engine

-- Press and hold COAST.
-Release the control when the desired speed is reached or - Press and release COAST.
-Each press will decrease the set speed by 1.6 km/h (1 mph) or - Depress the brake pedal.
-When the desired vehicle speed is reached, press SET ACCEL.
+- Press and hold CST.
+Release the control when the desired speed is reached or - Press and release CST to operate the Tap-Down function.
+Each press will decrease the set speed by 1.6 km/h (1 mph) or